arcus-azure/arcus.eventgrid/docs/features/running-integration-tests.md

 As requests are flowing in asynchronously, we provide the capability to retry the looking for an event which is using an exponential backoff.

-In order to use this host, we require you to setup a small infrastructure in Azure that is consuming all events on your custom Azure Event Grid topic.
+In order to use this host, we require you to set up a small infrastructure in Azure that is consuming all events on your custom Azure Event Grid topic.

 More information can be found in ["The Azure infrastructure"](#azure-infrastructure).

 ### Example
-Here is an example of how you can setup the `ServiceBusEventConsumerHost` and receive query for events in your tests:
+Here is an example of how you can set up the `ServiceBusEventConsumerHost` and query for events in your tests:
 ```csharp
 [Trait(name: "Category", value: "Integration")]
 public class EventPublishingTests : IAsyncLifetime